 Wow and WOW.

-Yes, you can use full fat vanilla, but with so many nut milk ice creams to choose from, everyone wins.
+Yes, you can use full fat vanilla ice cream, but with so many nut milk ice creams to choose from, everyone wins.

 Nobody has to miss out on this summery treat because they don’t eat dairy.